Yejay/automatic-summarization-tool/README.md

 ---

 For more detailed information about the frontend or backend implementation, please refer to their respective README files linked at the top of this document.

+This documentation was partially generated with generative AI.